farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 ## How to run python-script files
-To run this project in local mode, create a file dl.cfg in the root of this project with the following data:
+We can run "etl.py" file in local mode.
+If we want to run the "etl.py" onlie we need to create a file dl.cfg in the root of this project with the following data:

 KEY = "YOUR_AWS_ACCESS_KEY"